Losant/losant-docs/docs/devices/overview.md

 ![Delete Device Data](/images/devices/data-deletion.png "Delete Device Data")

 In the case where you no longer want the data for a device or you want to clear out old incorrect data, you can do so with the "Delete Device Data" form under the data section of the device page.
 This will remove either all data for the device or data for a specific time range that you select - state data for attributes, connection log history, and command history.
 Data deletion may take a few seconds to propagate through the system, but cannot be reversed or undone, so do not press this button lightly!

+## Device Communication Log

+The device communication log is similar to the [application communication log](/applications/overview/#communication-log) in that is displays a real-time stream of events; it differs from the application log in that these events are specific to the device currently being viewed, instead of across the application as a whole.
+A number of different events will display within the log, such as:

+- State reports for the device, whether they come via the device itself through the [Losant broker](/mqtt/overview/#the-losant-message-broker), via a [workflow](/workflows/overview/) or through the [Losant REST API](/rest-api/device/#send-state).
+- [Commands](/devices/commands/) sent to the device, sent via any of the channels mentioned above.
+- Device connection, disconnection and authentication events.
+For peripheral devices, the log will display these events for the peripheral's gateway.

+Arbitrary topics the device publishes to or is subscribed to will not display within the device communication log.

 ## Exporting Devices